 Services Offered by Richard Bernstein Advisors

 Richard Bernstein Advisors provides clients with investment management services in a few different ways.
-One is through the aforementioned SMAs, in which the clients work with an intermediary who in turn works with the firm.
+One is through the aforementioned SMAs, either directly for individuals and clients or indirectly as subadvisor.
 It also provides investment strategies to several different wrap fee programs sponsored by other firms.
-In addition to these practices, certain clients also receive investment services directly from Richard Bernstein Advisors.

 The firm advises institutions as well, providing model portfolios to other investment advisors and acting as a sub-advisor to mutual funds and other open-ended investment companies.